sleak-lbl/weekly-emails/items/vasptrain.md

-### Register Now for Online Hands-On User Training on VASP on Tuesday June 30, 2020
+### Online Hands-On User Training on VASP this Tuesday

-NERSC will host a 2-hour online hands-on training for VASP users on Tuesday June 30, 2020, from 10:00 am to 12:00 pm (Pacific time).
+NERSC will host a 2-hour online hands-on training for VASP users this Tuesday, June 30, 2020, from 10:00 am to 12:00 pm (Pacific time).
 The training will focus on running VASP using variable-time job scripts which in order to improve your queue turnaround by automatically exploiting backfill opportunities on the